appwrite/appwrite/docs/tutorials/add-runtime.md

     'entrypoint'  =>  'Test file', // Replace with the name of the test file you wrote in ./tests/resources/LANGUAGE_NAME 'timeout'  =>  15,
     'runtime'  =>  'LANGUAGE_NAME-VERSION',
-    'tarname'  =>  'LANGUAGE_NAME-VERSION.tar.gz', // Note: If your version has a point in it replace it, with a dash instead for this value.
+    'tarname'  =>  'LANGUAGE_NAME-VERSION.tar.gz', // Note: If your version has a point in it replace it with a dash instead for this value.
 ],
 ```
 Make sure to replace all instances of `LANGUAGE_NAME` with your language's name and `VERSION` with your runtime's version.